Grants and Bursaries

 For Tooting Campus Students

-The City St George’s Opportunity Fund Grant is our bursary for students who are ordinarily resident in England.
+The Opportunity Fund Grant is our bursary for students who are enrolled on a course based at the Tooting campus and who are ordinarily resident in England.
 By offering this extra funding we aim to support students from lower income backgrounds to access and progress on their first Higher Education course.
-Eligible students will receive this support from City St George’s in addition to their student finance.
+Eligible students will receive this support from City St George’s, Tooting in addition to their student finance.
 Please note that previous study at Higher Education level may affect entitlement.

 Assessment process